IT Blog » Microsoft 365 » Which to use: Microsoft Planner or Microsoft Project?

 Microsoft Planner vs Project: What are the main differences?

 While some projects require in-depth analysis with real-time data and advanced features, others are more simplistic where the need to monitor precise data is of lesser importance.
-That’s why project management tools like Microsoft Project and Microsoft Planner have been developed to provide users with varying levels of detail and support.
+That’s why project management tools like Microsoft Project Desktop and Microsoft Planner have been developed to provide users with varying levels of detail and support.

 So, if Microsoft Planner and Project are both designed for project management, how do they differ?
 It’s a question many people may ask when choosing software that will support their needs.